Mr. P (singer)

-Peter Okoye (born 18 November 1981), who is better known as Mr P, is a Nigerian singer.
-He rose to fame in the 2000s as a member of the P-Square duo with his identical twin brother Rudeboy and in 2021 was awarded with an honorary Doctorate degree from ESCAE University in Benin Republic.
+Peter Obumneme Okoye (born 18 November 1981 (Note: Following the feud with his twin brother whom he shares the same birth age, Mr. P, on 20 April 2026, in a post on X (Twitter), changed his birth date to 30 November.)), professionally known as Mr. P, is a Nigerian singer, songwriter, dancer, and record producer.
+He gained recognition in the early 2000s as a member of the music duo P-Square with his identical twin brother Rudeboy.
+In 2021, he was awarded an honorary doctorate from ESCAE University in Benin Republic.

-Early life
+Early life and education

-Mr. P and his twin brother Rudeboy grew up in a large family, in Jos in Plateau State, Nigeria.
+Peter Obumneme Okoye and his twin brother Paul grew up in a large family, in Jos in Plateau State, Nigeria.
 He was born into the family of Josephine Okoye and Mazi Moses Okoye.

-Peter and his brother Paul joined a school of music and drama club, where they started dancing, singing and performing songs of popular artist like MC Hammer, Bobby Brown and Michael Jackson.
+Peter and Paul joined a school of music and drama club, where they started dancing, singing and performing songs of popular artist like MC Hammer, Bobby Brown and Michael Jackson.